Aalborg: Recent history

 The significance of Aalborg's industry began to decline in the 1970s, precipitating a fall in the city's population until about 1990, when it began to increase again.
 By the year 2000, the service and education sectors accounted for about 60 percent of the workforce, partly as a result of the founding of Aalborg University (AAU) in 1974.
 Since 1970, Aalborg and the northern suburb of Nørresundby have become a major administrative centre, thanks in part to the offices of the Region Nordjylland established in the east of the city.
 In addition to large industrial companies including Aalborg Portland, the only cement-producing company in the country, and the building products company Eternit, many small and medium-sized enterprises have been established.
 The telecommunications and information technology sector has developed with the support of Aalborg University and the North Jutland knowledge park NOVI.

 The First European Conference on Sustainable Cities and Towns took place in Aalborg in 1994.
 It adopted the Aalborg Charter, which provides a framework for the delivery of local sustainable development and calls on local authorities to engage in Local Agenda 21 processes.
 The Fourth European Sustainable Cities and Towns Conference, held in Aalborg in 2004, adopted the more binding Aalborg Commitments on local sustainable development.
 The commitments have now been signed by 650 local authorities while over 2,500 have signed the earlier Aalborg Charter.

+Downtown Aalborg, along with some eastern districts, was hit by a strong tornado on 10 August 2009.
+The tornado caused severe roof damage to many buildings, snapped and uprooted trees & tossed caravans over hedges along its 6.6 kilometer long path.
+The European Severe Storms Laboratory (ESSL) rated it F2 on the Fujita scale.

+A 2014 survey by the European Commission found that the citizens of Aalborg are the most satisfied people in Europe with their city.